 Are your friends always asking you for your recipes and meal ideas?
 Or do you love experimenting with new recipes and flavor combinations?
 If you enjoy cooking and want to share your wisdom with the world, then you should definitely start a blog about food to give your passion a platform.

 Don’t be put off if you don’t know where to start; you don’t need to know how to code or even need to pay any money to get set up.
 I’ve put together my top tips on how to become a food blogger to get you on your way.

-How to start a food blog: 6 basic steps
+Here's how to start a food blog in 6 steps

 - Choose an exact niche for your blog

 - Find and buy a domain name for your blog

 - Organize your recipes with WordPress

 - Start blogging and making money!